MutationDigitale/craft3-translate/README.md

 # Translations admin plugin for Craft CMS

-This plugins adds a control panel interface to edit your static translations in the database.
+This plugins adds a control panel interface for your clients to edit your static translations for each language side by side.

 ![Screenshot](./img/translate-plugin-screenhot.jpg)